stackrev/vue_mobiledetection/article/readme.md

 }
 ```

-# Add some Capacitors
+# Fire up the Capacitors

 Now the fun part.
 Adding [capacitor](https://capacitorjs.com/) to the mix will allow our simple web app to be deployed on mobiles.

 `vue add capacitor`

 You'll be asked what is this for either *IOS* or *Android*, choose whichever you target device is.
+Within this article, we will only use the android setup.

 Or use the more modern Capacitor CLI (you need to choose between IOS and Android):